sjfortin/showstash/README.md

 ### Todos

+- [ ] Timestamp added for login via Google or Facebook oAuth
 - [ ] Upload your concert photos to a concert specific photo gallery.
 - [ ] Fetch new setlist information if available for a show
 - [ ] Do not allow duplicate shows to be added